AdminJohnny/Milestone-Project-1/README.md

 In Gitpod you have superuser security privileges by default.
 Therefore you do not need to use the `sudo` (superuser do) command in the bash terminal in any of the lessons.

-To log into the Heroku toolbelt CLI you can use:

-`heroku login -i`

-If you have Multi-Factor Authentication (MFA) enabled then use the API key that was generated for you at [Heroku](https://dashboard.heroku.com/account) as your password.
-This API key is unique and private to you so do not share it.
-If you accidently make it public then you can create a new one with _Regenerate API Key_.

 ## Updates Since The Instructional Video